jbadomics/install_help/OSX_for_bioinformatics.md

 This page provides step-by-step instructions for setting up and optimizing Mac OS X to run several bioinformatics tools.
 I recently used this procedure to upgrade both my 2011 MacBook Pro (retrofitted with a 480 GB SSD) and the [Bond Lab's](http://thebondlab.org) 2009 Mac Pro (2 quad-core Intel Xeon processors, retrofitted with 32 GB total RAM and 2 SSDs) to run OS X 10.11 (El Capitan).

+The procedures I describe are geared towards novice and intermediate users, and if you are not super comfortable at the command line yet you can copy-paste.

 ## Why not just use Linux?

 Good question.
-I use Linux a lot too: I have my laptop set up as a dual-boot with Ubuntu, and the [Minnesota Supercomputing Intitute](http://www.msi.umn.edu) is obviously Linux-based.
-In certain situations Linux is unavoidable and that is not a bad thing as much of the popular Linux distributions are open source and most bioinformatics tools are designed for a Linux environment.
-But OS X is more familiar to many scientists just getting into bioinformatics/genomics, and since, like Linux, OS X is Unix-based, working in OS X can be a good stepping stone towards gaining experience and practice at the command line.
+I use Linux a lot too: I have my laptop set up as a dual-boot with Ubuntu, and the [Minnesota Supercomputing Intitute](http://www.msi.umn.edu) which I often use also runs Linux.
+In certain situations Linux is unavoidable--that is not a bad thing as much of the popular Linux distributions are open source and most bioinformatics tools are designed for a Linux environment.
+But OS X is more familiar to many scientists just getting into bioinformatics/genomics, and since, like Linux, OS X is Unix-based, working in OS X can be a good stepping stone towards gaining experience and practice in a Unix-based environment.

 This procedure is designed to make OS X behave as closely as possible to Linux so that skills, tools, and pipelines can be more readily transferred to a Linux environment down the road.

 ## Important disclaimers

 1. I am a microbiologist, not a computer scientist or software engineer.
-It is possible (likely) that some of the steps I describe may be overkill, redundant, or sub-optimal.
-If that's the case, please let me know by submitting a pull request.
+It is possible (likely) that some of the steps I describe may be overkill, poorly/inaccurately/incompletely explained, redundant, or sub-optimal.
+If that's the case, please help me improve this page by submitting a pull request!

 2. The tools I recommend installing are, therefore, biased towards those used for working with microbial genomes.
 However, you can (should!) follow theses instructions if you work in another area of genomics/bioinformatics since many popular tools can be installed safely with [Homebrew](http://brew.sh).

 3. The procedure relies on making a clean installation (NOT an upgrade from an existing OS X) on an empty hard drive.
 This guarantees that bits of detritus from previous versions don't get carried along and gum up the works.
 [Daniel](http://thebondlab.org/people) discovered after several upgrades that OS X had somehow maintained drivers for his early-2000s Palm Pilot.
 A clean installation guarantees that no programs get installed and no files get transferred without your explicit permission.

+4. Installation recommendations should **NOT** be misinterpreted as either implicit or explicit endorsements of certain tools or packages over others.
+As with any bioinformatics analysis, [Vince Buffalo](http://vincebuffalo.com) says it best: never trust your tools (or your data).
+This post simply describes how to *install* software in a well-controlled, organized fashion and makes no recommendations for use of said software, as no single tool or set of parameters will apply universally to every question or dataset.

 ## Before you begin